StanIsAdmin/BashStuff/README.md

 **makefile-c-c++** is the Makefile I use to compile the cpp projects

 ## python
-**fileHash** allows you to manage files thanks to their md5 hexdigests
+**filehash** allows you to manage files thanks to their md5 hexdigests

 **fractal** creates images of fractals from affine coordinate transformations with given probability distributions